ilangovanp/NewExtent-Report/README.md

 # NewExtent-Report
-This repository is to develop a chat application
+This repository is to develop a chat applications